 Meyers Clean Day Lemon Verbena Kitchen Basics Set

-This trio of natural, earth-friendly cleaners (Amazon) includes hand soap, dish soap, and multipurpose cleaner.
+This trio of natural, earth-friendly cleaners includes hand soap, dish soap, and multipurpose cleaner.
 The bright scent will make your new home smell as clean as it looks, but make sure you like lemon verbena.
 Some customers have reported that the scent is just too strong.

-3. Home Security
+3. Home security

 Keep your awesome new digs safe from intruders with a home security system.
-With the variety of options out there, you’ll be able to find a system that can keep you and your home safe at a price you can afford.
+With the variety of options out there, you’ll be able to find a security system that can keep you and your home safe at a price you can afford.

 We’re back to getting caught in a state of undress—don’t do it.
 In order to take a shower with privacy, and without flooding the bathroom, you need to remember to pick up a shower curtain.
 And the bonus is that this can be a fun purchase; there are so many decorative shower curtains to choose from, you may decide to get one for every season.

 Before going crazy about the style of your curtain, make sure to protect your bathroom from mold and germs.
-This heavy-duty liner (Amazon) comes with rust-proof grommets, and soap and suds slide right off without leaving residue or hard water stains.
-Though there is a fifteen-month warrantee, you’ll still need to remember to regularly wipe it clean.
+This heavy-duty liner comes with rust-proof grommets, and soap and suds slide right off without leaving residue or hard water stains.
+Though there is a fifteen-month warranty, you’ll still need to remember to regularly wipe it clean.

-These utilitarian rings (Amazon) will complete your shower curtain setup.
+These utilitarian rustproof rings will complete your shower curtain setup.
 They are 100% stainless steel and glide easily along nearly any curtain rod.
 However, some customers have found the hooks a tad small for some larger, decorative curtain rods, so it may pay to measure before you purchase.

 While you’re thinking about the bathroom, you may as well add a plunger to your shopping list.
 Believe us, you don’t want to discover you’re missing one when the need arises.
 Save yourself future stress and make sure you have one handy in a restroom emergency.